 The National Museum site isn’t extensive, yet it’s convenient to access and is worth a quick visit.
 Funds are being raised to construct a modern museum.

-The National Museum site on Providenciales hosts a small collection of outdoor historical exhibits.
-The current site and exhibits are a placeholder for a modern museum building, which funds are currently being raised for.
+he National Museum site on Providenciales hosts a small collection of outdoor historical exhibits.
+The current site and exhibits are a placeholder for a modern museum building, for which funds are currently being raised for.

 Tour admission is $10.

-There is currently no charge for visiting the museum ground.
+There is currently no charge for visiting the museum grounds.
 Donations towards the future museum are greatly appreciated.